Accelerating Recommender Model ETL with a Streaming FPGA-GPU Dataflow: PipeRec: Hardware Accelerated ETL Engine

 \subsubsection{Dense Features}

 Dense features contain important information across a continuous range.
-A standard preprocessing pipeline includes operators to clip negative values to zero and apply a logarithmic transformation to reduce skewness.
+The industrial preprocessing pipeline includes operators to clip negative values to zero and apply a logarithmic transformation to reduce the skewness of data.

-\textit{Neg2Zero}.
-This operation clips negative input dense features to zero while retaining positive values in their original form. \textsc{Piper} implements this operation using a ternary operator, achieving an Initiation Interval (II) of one cycle.
+\textit{Clamp}.
+This operation clips negative input dense features to zero while retaining positive values in their original form. \textsc{PipeRec} implements this operation using a ternary operator, achieving an Initiation Interval (II) of one cycle.

 \textit{Logarithm}.
-The logarithmic operation is effective in ML training, as it reduces skewness and manages extremely large values efficiently. \textsc{Piper} computes the logarithm using a hardware math library, achieving an II of one cycle.
+The logarithmic operation is effective in ML training, as it reduces skewness and manages extremely large values efficiently. \textsc{PipeRec} computes the logarithm using a hardware math library, achieving an II of one cycle.

-Both operators demonstrate excellent performance with minimal resource utilization.
+All operators achieve an initiation interval (II) of one cycle with minimal resource overhead.
 By executing in a pipelined manner, the overall dataflow achieves an II of one cycle.